vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 First of all, it allows us to provide a proven way of extensibility.
 As a developer, you have control of the requests and responses in the given platform with [extensions](/advanced/server-middleware.html#extending-middleware))

-All platform credentials are stored only on the server-side and not exposed to the front-end part of your application.
+All platform credentials are stored only on the server side and not exposed to the front-end part of your application.

 Performance optimizations - since we moved the networking layer to the server-side, the final code shipped to the browser is way smaller, which impacts the initial loading time.